simetnicbr/simet-ma/simet-api/API.md

 ## LMAP scheduler API

-  Simet-lmapd is responsible for scheduling and running periodic and bootup non-critical tasks.
+  simet-lmapd is responsible for scheduling and running periodic and bootup non-critical tasks.
 A task is critical if it must be able to run even when simet-lmapd is non-functional, or if it must be able to run regardless of the Measurement Agent being registered.